“Nothing is true; everything is permitted.”

 "The Brimful Collage"

-— a memoir in progress by Barbara Buckles
+— a memoir in fragments by Barbara Buckles

 Collage:

-A technique of art production. . .where the artwork is made from an assemblage of different forms, thus creating the whole.
+A technique of art production. . .wherein the artwork is made from an assemblage of different forms, thus creating the whole.

 Excerpt: